Hexlet/hexletguides.github.io/_i18n/en/_posts/2022-04-26-how-to-read-books.md

 ### How to choose books

 The main thing is not to dwell on specialized subjects.
-Almost all books on specific programming languages have little in common with programming.
-In actual fact, this is the study of the API of the language, its standard library and, perhaps, some useful practices in this language.
-For practicing developers, reading solely academic works can bring more frustration than benefit.
-For example, lots of people recommend to read Knuth but, in fact, very few of them have read it.
-Besides, his books on algorithms are more like guides.
-They are not meant to be read continuously backwards and forwards.
-I know real people who suffer but still try to get through such works because "they have to".
-Because some opinion leaders say so.
+Almost all books on particular programming languages have little in common with programming itself.
+They are dedicated to the API of the language, its standard library, and, perhaps, some useful coding practices.
+For practicing developers, reading solely academic works can bring more frustration than benefits.
+For example, lots of people recommend reading Knuth but, in fact, very few of them have read it.
+Besides, his books on algorithms are more like guides that are not meant to be read continuously from beginning to an end.
+I know real people who suffer but still try to get through such works because "they have to", because some opinion leaders say so.

 Here are a few subjects that good developers are generally interested in: